Madera County, California: Municipal police departments

 The municipal police departments within Madera County are Madera, the county seat, population 62,000, and Chowchilla, population 19,600.

-Correctional Facilities
+Correctional facilities

 Madera County has three correctional facilities.
-The first is the Madera County Jail, managed by the elected Sheriff.
-The second, Valley State Prison, is a state-run prison located in Chowchilla.
-The third, the Central California Women's Facility, is also in Chowchilla, across from Valley State Prison.
+The Madera County Jail is managed by the elected sheriff.Valley State Prison is a state-run prison located in Chowchilla.
+The Central California Women's Facility is also in Chowchilla, across from Valley State Prison.
 Inmates are counted in the county's census population.